Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnki.md

 ??? question "Can I rename the deck? <small>(click here)</small>"

-    - Technically yes, but I wouldn't recommend; you have to resetup Yomichan's `Anki Card Format` and Anki's Add-on `AutoReorder`
+    - Technically yes, but I wouldn't recommend; you have to resetup Yomitan's `Anki Card Format` and Anki's Add-on `AutoReorder`